daltonschool/CS3A-recursion/README.md

 We will add 70 to your score as a curve.
 The maximum score will be 95.

-You may resubmit this assignment without penalty until 10/30 at 9pm.
+You may resubmit this assignment for two weeks following the due date.

 ## Tracking
 When you are done working on a function (you have written and tested it), you should commit that code to your git repository.
 To do this, add the appropriate files to the tracking area, that then write a commit message